-A: You can vote if you were a shareholder at the close of business on the record date of July 8, 2022 (the "Record Date").
-There were a total of 27,503,100 shares of our common stock outstanding on the Record Date.
-The Notice of Internet Availability of Proxy Materials (the "Notice"), notice of special meeting, this Proxy Statement and accompanying proxy card were first mailed or made available to you beginning on or about July 19, 2022.
-This Proxy Statement summarizes the information you need to vote at the Special Meeting.
+A: You can vote if you were a shareholder at the close of business on the record date of March 22, 2023 (the "Record Date").
+There were a total of 26,202,723 shares of our common stock outstanding on the Record Date.
+The Notice of Internet Availability of Proxy Materials (the "Notice"), notice of Annual Meeting, this Proxy Statement and accompanying proxy card and the Annual Report on Form 10-K for 2022 were first mailed or made available to you beginning on or about April 4, 2023.
+This Proxy Statement summarizes the information you need to vote at the Annual Meeting.

-Q: Who can attend the Special Meeting?
+Q: Who can attend the Annual Meeting?

-A: All shareholders as of the Record Date, or their duly appointed proxies, may attend the Special Meeting.
-If you hold your shares in street name, then you must request a legal proxy from your broker or nominee to attend and vote at the Special Meeting.
+A: This year, the 2023 Annual Meeting will once again be conducted exclusively virtually via live webcast at www.virtualshareholdermeeting.com/PRLB2023 (the "Annual Meeting Website").
+All shareholders, regardless of size, resources or physical location, eligible to attend the Annual Meeting will be able to participate via webcast and will be able to communicate with us and ask questions before and during the Annual Meeting.
+All shareholders as of the Record Date, or their duly appointed proxies, may attend the Annual Meeting.
+If you hold your shares in street name, then you must request a legal proxy from your broker or nominee to attend and vote at the Annual Meeting.